isomerpages/moe-xinminsec/_admissions/Direct School Admission.md

-The application is free-of-charge and will be open from 5 May 2022, 11 am to 1 Jun 2022, 3 pm.
+The application is free-of-charge and will be open from 11am on Thursday, 4 May 2023 to 3pm on Wednesday, 31 May 2023.  .
 For more details, please refer to MOE website - [www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec)

 Results of Application
 ----------------------